-After starting arduino, open from the ‘file’ menu the preferences.
+After starting Arduino IDE, open the preferences from the ‘file’ menu.

 Now we can add the board ESP8266 using the board manager.

-Click in the menu tools the menu option Board: “Most likely Arduino UNO”.
+In the menu tools, click on the menu option Board: “Most likely Arduino UNO”.
 There you will find the first option “Board Manager”.

 Type in the search bar the 3 letters ESP.
 Locate and click on “esp8266 by ESP8266 Community”.
 Click on install and wait for a minute to download the board.

 Note that this tutorial was tested with the “esp8266 by ESP8266 Community” version 2.3.0.